cjmarkham/asimpleforum/Developer-Notes.md

 In the example above, a new forum is created under "2 Forum 5".
 The 2 being the left node number and 5 being the right.
 After adding the forum "5 Forum 6" then the right value for the following nodes are incremented by 2.
 A similar scenario, but in reverse, when forums are deleted.

-# Browser Page Refreshes

-During development you often want to change files and immediately see the result of those changes in the web browser.
-To remove the cache add ?purge to the end of the url
+# Cache flushing

+A Simple Forum caches data to avoid pointless data fetches from the database.
+If the user chooses to use MongoDB then the data will be stored in a Mongo Collection.
+If the user chooses to use disk caching (may be removed later) then the data will be stored in the cache folder located in the root.

+To clear this cache you can add ?purge to the end of a url and refresh.
+This will also force a rebuild of the CSS and Javascript concat files.